 Local Office Hours Schedule

-State Rep. Steve Johnson was born and raised in Allegan County, a lifelong resident of the 72nd House District and was first elected in 2016 to the Michigan House to represent residents of Dorr Township, Leighton Township, City of Wayland Township in Allegan County as well as Gaines Township and City of Kentwood in Kent County.
+State Rep. Steve Johnson was born and raised in Allegan County.
+He is a lifelong resident of the 72nd House District and was first elected to serve in the Michigan Legislature in 2016.
+He represents the people of Dorr, Leighton, Wayland and Gaines Townships as well as the cities of Kentwood and Wayland.

-Rep. Johnson is a proud graduate of South Christian High School.
-He has also received his Associates in Applied Science: Electronic System Technology from the Community College of the Air Force.
-He also recently graduated from Liberty University with his Bachelor of Science: Interdisciplinary Studies: Business and Social Science and is currently working towards his Masters in Public Policy.
+Steve is a proud graduate of South Christian High School.
+He received his Associates in Applied Science with a focus in Electronic System Technology from the Community College of the Air Force before graduating from Liberty University with his Bachelor of Science in Interdisciplinary Studies with a focus in Business and Social Science.
+He is currently working towards his Masters in Public Policy.

 As a Staff Sergeant in the United States Air Force, Johnson was responsible for leading a team of airmen to perform maintenance on our nation’s nuclear ICBM weapon systems.
-After being honorably discharged, Steve moved back to Michigan to finish his education and this past spring graduated from Liberty University with a Bachelor of Science degree.
-Johnson has also worked as a Substitute Teacher and worked in construction
+After being honorably discharged, Steve moved back to Michigan to finish his education.
+Johnson also has worked as a substitute teacher and in the construction industry.

 PUBLIC OFFICE AND AFFILIATIONS

-Steve Johnson is a member of Wayland Christian Reformed Church and his Christian beliefs shape his worldview.
-Every vote that he takes in Lansing will reflect these values.
-He is passionate about defending the rights of the unborn and for defending our religious liberty.
+Steve’s Christian beliefs shape his worldview.
+Every vote he takes in Lansing will reflect these values.
+He is passionate about shrinking government, defending the rights of the unborn and protecting religious liberty.